Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

-Once detected, immediate treatment is a must.
+Once detected, immediate treatment is vital.
 Even without the early signs, the person should undergo proper tests to check the level of oxygen in the tissues and the bloodstream.
-When inhaled in large quantities, carbon monoxide can cause death.
+When inhaled in large quantities, carbon monoxide can be deadly.

 Learn what to look for and what to do in the event of carbon monoxide poisoning.

 Carbon monoxide is a poisonous gas that is colourless, odourless, and without taste.
-Once a person breathes this in, it quickly enters the bloodstream and binds with hemoglobin.
-It will then form a compound, which is carboxyhaemoglobin.
+Once a person breathes this in, it quickly enters the bloodstream and binds with hemoglobin – a critical component within your blood.
+It will then form a compound known as carboxyhaemoglobin.

-The carbon monoxide will start competing with the oxygen in the body.
-With a six times greater affinity bind with hemoglobin, the oxygen will not stand a chance.
+The carbon monoxide will start competing with the oxygen in the body for hemoglobin.
+And with a six times greater affinity bind with hemoglobin, it has a hugely unfair advantage – meaning the oxygen in your bloodstream can’t really compete.

-Depleting oxygen in the blood will result in the cells suffering and eventually dying.
+With the hemoglobin no longer carrying oxygen through the bloodstream, the blood is now depleted of oxygen, which will quickly result in the cells suffering and eventually dying.

 Deaths from carbon monoxide poisoning happen in Australia, which has been evident over the past years.
 It mostly comes from fuel-burning appliances such as gas heaters, water heaters, gas stoves, tobacco smoke, and infiltration of car exhaust from closed-spaced garages.